spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 > vdac $ smallRoom $ midi instr
 ~~~

 We have created a simple saw-based instrument.
-The functio `fades` adds
+The function `fades` adds
 the attack and release phase for the instrument.
 It fades in with time of the
 first argument and fades out after release with time of the second argument.
 We used a lot the function `sig :: D -> Sig`.
 It's just a converter.